microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 /// rank in ascending order (-infinityâ€¦0â€¦+infinity).
 If package(s) are present in the
 /// package graph with the same rank as the call to MddAddPackageDependency the resolved
 /// package is (by default) added after others of the same rank.
 To add a package
-/// before others o the same rank, specify MddAddPackageDependency::PrependIfRankCollision.
+/// before others o the same rank, specify MddAddPackageDependencyOptions::PrependIfRankCollision.
 ///
 /// Every MddAddPackageDependency should be balanced by a MddRemovePackageDependency
 /// to remove the entry from the package graph.
 If the process terminates all package